 $12.7 million (Family Planning)

-Abt.
-Associates, African Palliative Care Association, Banja La Mtsogolo, Baylor, Bunda College of Agriculture, Catholic Relief Services, Centers for Disease Control, Central Contraceptive Procurement, Chemonics, Concern World Wide, Dignitas, Engender Health, Feed The Children, Futures Group, Global AIDS Interfaith Alliance, JHPIEGO, Johns Hopkins University, John Snow International, Kamuzu College of Nursing, Lilongwe Medical Relief Fund Trust, MACRO, Nkhoma Synod, Partners in Hope, Peace Corps, Population Reference Bureau, Population Services International, Save the Children, Tufts University, UNICEF, University Research Council, World Learning
+Government of Malawi, Abt Associates, African Palliative Care Association, Banja La Mtsogolo, Baylor, Bunda College of Agriculture, Catholic Relief Services, Centers for Disease Control, Christian Health Association of Malawi, Chemonics, Dignitas, Engender Health, FHI 360, Feed The Children, Futures Group, Global AIDS Interfaith Alliance, Intrahealth, JHPIEGO, Johns Hopkins University, John Snow International, Kamuzu College of Nursing, Lilongwe Medical Relief Fund Trust, MACRO, MalariaCare, Partners in Hope, Peace Corps, Population Reference Bureau, Population Services International, Save the Children, Tufts University, UNICEF, University Research Council, World Learning